 We have long believed that the bulletins of the Egyptian Philatelic Agency rank among the, best, and we have seen many.
 They are always English, French and Arabic, usually in color with the full story behind the issue and pertinent facts. with one glaring exception.
-THE DESIGNER HAS NEVER BEEN LISTED !
+THE DESIGNER HAS NEVER BEEN LISTED!
 Now, at long last, this has been remedied.
-With the last two bulletins re-
+With the last two bulletins rediers.
+The scarcity of the 3m.
+Farouk Army Post ceived the names of the designers are prominently, is not recognized yet in used condition, but per- listed.
+We know the many who have written to us

-ARAB REPUBLIC OF EGYPT
+BRAB REPUBLIC OF EGYPT